 And if this picture doesn't scare you (when it comes to riding), you are in the right place.

-When a temperature went below zero, and we get instant freeze it is quite a difference to operating your electric scooter, right?
+When a temperature drops below zero and we get instant freezes, operating an electric scooter is quite different.

 But what separates us from the crowd is the fact that WE DON’T WANT TO STOP.

-We want to ride, and also we can notice that temperature has a significant impact on us.
-I can be sure that you are aware that your electric scooter in winter suffers as well.
+We want to ride, and we can also see that temperature has a significant impact on us.
+I’m sure that you are aware that your electric scooter suffers in winter as well.

-And it’s on us to make a move and learn WHAT STEPS we have to do to defend our ride and ourselves from that cold enemy.
+And it’s on us to make a move and learn WHAT STEPS we have to take to protect our ride and ourselves from the enemy that is the cold..

-This is going to be a post about protecting ourselves and our scooter from cold.
+This is going to be a post about protecting ourselves and our scooter from the cold.

-In other words, being warm and safe and having our scooter in proper condition for the spring have to be our primary goal.
+In other words, staying warm and safe, and having our scooter in proper condition for the spring, have to be OUR PRIMARY GOALS.

-I hope that you want to have good health and your scooter after winter as well.
+I hope that you want to have good health for yourself and your scooter after winter as well.

 Sound good to you?

-If we have some extreme idea, as riding in winter, we have to be aware that this is not for everybody.
-Cold is one thing, obviously, and that could be a problem.
+If we have an extreme idea, like riding in winter, we have to be aware that this is not for everybody.
+Cold is one thing, obviously, and that can be a problem.

 Secondly, the problem could be the list of things you should do.

 As you are aware, the conditions are quite different.
-So, we can’t behave as we are riding in summer.
+So, we can’t behave like we are riding in summer.